Arsenal of Freedom Formation

 |2

-This work, Arsenal of Freedom Formation, by SSgt Mary Bowers, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Arsenal of Freedom Formation [Image 16 of 16], by SSgt Lauren Diaz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.